sbormann/ioBroker.iqontrol/README.md

 ### dev
 * (sbormann) Added option to show big icons if device is inactive, active or enlarged.
 * (sbormann) Added forced reload to cover images.
+* (sbormann) Added more tile sizes.
+* (sbormann) Added options to hide device, name or state if inactive, active or enlarged.

 ### 1.2.4 (2020-09-14)
 * (sbormann) Ignore readonly for enlarge.